-For policies around in-person teaching and the pandemic, see the Provost’s COVID-19 Academic Information and Resources.
+For policies around in-person teaching and the pandemic, visit the Provost’s COVID-19 Academic Information and Resources.

 Considerations and resources for moving your course online temporarily.

 Ways to teach this fall that address the challenges students will face in the classroom as they return and begin to account for the traumatic events of the past 18 months.

 Note on masks in class:

 Starting May 18, 2022 all students, staff and faculty will no longer be required to wear masks of any kind indoors.
 Instructors will be allowed to require masks in classrooms if they wish.
 For more information, review Summer 2022 COVID FAQs for Instructors

 Strategies for Teaching during the Pandemic